 May 5, 2023: Are new Paragard IUD lawsuits still being filed?
 They are.
-On Tuesday, a California woman filed a lawsuit directly in the class action in Georgia, alleging that her Pargard Paragard broke during removal, requiring multiple procedures to completely remove the device.
+On Tuesday, a California woman filed a lawsuit directly in the class action in Georgia, alleging that her Pargard Paragard broke during removal, requiring multiple procedures to remove the device completely.
 She sued various Teva entities and CooperSurgical.

 April 21, 2023: There is another pretrial conference tomorrow.

 April 18, 2023: Another 64 new pending cases were transferred into the Paragard class action MDL over the last 30 days.
 There are now 1,780 total plaintiffs in the Paragard litigation.
 Assuming the trend of 50-90 new cases every month continues, this MDL will pass the 2,000 mark before the end of the year.
 Bellwether trials are 18 months away.

 March 16, 2023: The Paragard class action MDL added only 34 new cases over the last monthly period, bringing the total pending case count up to 1,716.
 This is a sharp drop off from last month when 105 new cases were added, the second-highest monthly volume since the start of the MDL.

 February 27, 2023: The federal judge overseeing the Paragard IUD lawsuits has established a procedure to choose the ten representative cases for the first bellwether trials in 2024.
 These 10 cases will then go through a discovery phase, after which three out of the ten cases will be picked out for the first round of bellwether test trials.
 The plaintiffs will pick 1 case, the defense will pick one case, and the court will pick one case.
 The first trial is set for March 2024.